sravanisapuri/SQL-PROJECTS-/README.md

-# Tableau-Projects
+# SQL-Projects
-Here , I will be  sharing my  interactive tableau dashboards which provides trends , insights to stakeholders to  make customer centric decisions and for optimization of reaources
+Here , I will be sharing by SQL projects which provides trends , insights to stakeholders to  make customer centric decisions and for better optimization of reaources